-How should I sit, for how long, and how often should I meditate?
+How should I sit and how often should I meditate?

 What is the best position to be in for meditation?
 Before beginning, it is important to set up a space that you will use for your meditations.
-This can be as simple as you favorite armchair, a place to lie down on the grass outside, sitting on the cliff top overlooking the bay, lying down on your bed, sitting in lotus position with a straight back, or standing on your head if this is comfortable for you.
+This can be as simple as your favorite armchair, a place to lie down on the grass outside, sitting on the clifftop overlooking the bay, lying down on your bed, sitting in a lotus position with a straight back, or standing on your head if this is comfortable for you.

 The important thing is that you need to be able to remain still and focused for the duration of the meditation.
 Once you have an area and a posture sorted out, and you continue to return to this space with the intention to meditate, your mind will naturally become more relaxed as it understands, because of repetition, what you are here to do.

 For how long should I meditate and how often?
 We all lead different lifestyles and have different forces fighting for our attention, so the answer is going to be up to you.
 It is those people with the busiest, most demanding lives that would benefit the most from a regular meditation practice, and yet it is these people that have the most difficulty putting aside time to meditate.

 A short time each day is preferable to a long time once a week.

 Even five to ten minutes, to begin with, is enough for your body to start deriving benefits from the deep relaxation that meditation delivers.
 Your mind and body, within a short period of time, will begin to crave more time out as it realizes the benefits that de-stressing brings.
 The key to benefiting from meditation is to make it regular.
 Once or even twice a day will yield noticeable beneficial results within a short time.